-- Just renovated in December 2010, this garden groups California Native Plants by the regions and the micro-climates in which they grow.
+- Renovated in December 2010, this garden groups California Native Plants by the regions and the micro-climates in which they grow.
 Visit this garden regularly to get a glimpse of just how attractive natives can be depending on the season in which they are observed.
 Add to that their lower water needs, and you can see why there is a big move to replace imported plants with our own California beauties.
-A guide to this garden can be dowsloaded by clicking here.

 After meandering around the California Native Garden, find the path that takes you across the flagstone walk and and enter the small gate into

-- Planned for planting in early 2011, this garden will present the vast variety of plants in the monocot (grass) family.
+- Completed in the spring 2013, this garden showcases the vast variety of plants in the monocot (grass) family.
 Ornamental grasses in this garden can make excellent ground covers, accent plants, and lawn replacements.

 Exit Monocot Meadow at the opposite end of where you entered (by the flagstone drinking fountain and turn right at the concrete sidewalk.
 You may want to pause here and observe the unusual...